trizen/raku-rosettacode/programming_tasks/N/Numerical_integration/Gauss-Legendre_Quadrature.md

-The <tt>quadrature</tt> function allows passing in a precalculated list of nodes for repeated integrations.
+The `quadrature` function allows passing in a precalculated list of nodes for repeated integrations.